-Noninterest expense decreased by \$1,100 in 2018 and increased by \$1,500 in 2017.
+Noninterest expense increased by \$6,400 in 2019 and decreased by \$1,100 in 2018.
 Noninterest expense includes salaries and benefits, occupancy and equipment, data processing, and other operating expenses.

-BANK OF NORTH DAKOTA MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2018 AND 2017
+MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2019 AND 2018 (In Thousands)